There are two main strands to the history of ear acupuncture, Chinese and Western.

 Nogier wasn’t one to rest on his laurels but some of his ideas confused people.
 For example, in one of his books he redrew the homunculus in the ear a different way.
 At another point he explored ear point relationships with the Chakras.
 Lots of people knew about Chakras but weren’t happy to incorporate them – too unscientific!

 Then many Western practitioners of auricular therapy started using the Chinese charts of the ear (which, remember, had really been inspired originally by Nogier’s charts) rather than Nogier’s charts.

 More dissent followed, not least because the Chinese altered many of the positions and didn’t attribute Nogier properly.

 But we should remember that the Chinese charts were much less precise than Nogier’s charts, making them easier to use, because less detailed: they didn’t for years show the endocrinological reflex points, for instance.

 They probably do show those points now, of course, because if there’s one thing China has worked out to general dissatisfaction in the West, it’s how to pay no attention to copyright.
 Anyhow, the Chinese have enquiring minds and are more than capable of doing extensive research into acupuncture ear points themselves.

-example, I was very impressed by some Belgian acupuncturists who were
+For example, I was very impressed by some Belgian acupuncturists who

 Probably its main use in the West is for treating substance abuse, but the American Army recently showed how they are using acupuncture ear points for injured soldiers in extreme pain before surgery.